 |Bony or cartilaginous disease ||Inflammatory arthritis |

 |Manifestation of systemic illness ||Trauma or haemorrhage |

 Drugs may cause arthritis due to their metabolic effects or as part of an idiosyncratic reaction.
 Intermittent hydrarthrosis is an unusual and rare benign condition which does not fit into the above classification.
 It causes regular and recurrent joint effusions, usually of the knee.
 It often affects peri-pubertal girls.

 Diagnosis is by exclusion and no definitive treatment except symptomatic relief is indicated.
 In children consider Osgood-Schlatter disease if there is tenderness over the tibial tuberosity, or slipped capital femoral epiphysis if there is pain in one hip or knee (referred symptoms).

 - Aspiration - if a single joint is acutely hot, red and painful then the most important investigation is to aspirate and analyse synovial fluid.
 This should be performed only by those with appropriate training and clinical experience of aspiration of the relevant joint.
-See the separate article on Joint Injection and Aspiration.
+See separate Joint Injection and Aspiration article.

 - Overlying cellulitis is a contra-indication to the procedure.
 Intra-articular steroids should not be given unless it is certain that the diagnosis of septic arthritis is excluded.

 - Do not aspirate a prosthetic joint without first seeking an orthopaedic opinion.